 Today’s chatbots are way more advanced than before.
 They’re no longer obtrusive “Let’s Talk” pop-ups that take forever to respond to a client’s request.
 A modern chatbot is a sophisticated addition to any customer support team and can be trained to handle bookings, reservations, and recommendations swiftly and naturally.

-“Chatbots can accompany guests from the minute they step out of a taxi to walk into a hotel till the end of their stays,” says Acropolium’s CEO Oleksii Glib.
+“Chatbots can accompany guests from the minute they step out of a taxi to walk into a hotel till the end of their stays,” says Acropolium’s Founder Oleksii Glib.
 “They give hotels and travel businesses effective control over customer communication whenever guests initiate a conversation.”

 Not only are hospitality and travel chatbots maturing, but their service coverage extends beyond websites.
 Over 300,000 bots have made it to Facebook Messenger since FB gave businesses the green light to integrate their software.
 Your chatbot can be one of them.

 HoReCa (Hotel, Restaurant, Cafe) is one of the industries Acropolium has been serving with AI-powered solutions for years.
 Let us share what we’ve learned about chatbots for hoteliers so far and why they can become a catalyst for your business growth.

 7 reasons to implement travel and hospitality chatbots

 What AI chatbots do best is automate conversations to achieve a streamlined customer experience.
 63% of people would rather text than use other business communication channels, and bots can position your brand as more client-centric.

 However, this is only the first step of a smoother customer journey.
 With a chatbot for the hotel and travel industry, your business can get much more tangible benefits.